phillmona-dev/healthConnect/docs/kenema-pharmacy-integration-api.md

 ## Integration Configuration Resolution

-The system automatically resolves the following fields from your internal system:
+The system automatically resolves the following fields from the internal system:

 - **`contractHeaderUuid`**: Resolved from provider-payer contract lookup
 - **`isInsurance`**: Determined based on payer type/name analysis